I'm flying from San Francisco on United and the AI Agent asks

 - Create a Question Node, enter

-in the Text field and select Slot from the Question Type list. - Enter
+What is your departure airport?in the Text field and select Slot from the Question Type list. - Enter

-in Slot Name and Context Key to use. - Enable Skip if answer exists in Context.
+airport_codein Slot Name and Context Key to use. - Enable Skip if answer exists in Context.

 - Repeat the process for

-in the Slot name and Context Key fields.
+What is your airline?, enterairlinein the Slot name and Context Key fields.

 Step 3.
 Test Slot Fillers